 - Your international travels to other countries is always of interest

-- Australian culture in general, theater, movies, and opera.
+- Australian culture in general, including their theater, movies, and opera.

 - Compliments are welcome!

-- Criticizing or joking about Australia, its culture and traditions, or other Australians, even if your Australian companions are doing so.
+- Do not criticize or joke about Australia, its culture and traditions, or other Australians, even if your Australian companions are doing so.

 - Ethnic relations as it relates to the history of the Aborigines